 There are two forms of physical trauma.
 Blunt force trauma occurs when an object strikes the body and results in injuries like broken bones, deep bruises, and concussions.
 Penetrating trauma occurs when an object pierces the body, creating an open wound.
 Surgery can also cause physical trauma and is sometimes called a controlled injury.

 Researchers studying the body's response to physical trauma have made many significant discoveries.
-For example, when trauma causes internal organ damage, the body shunts blood to the brain and heart, which means that other organs may not receive adequate blood supply.
+For example, when trauma causes internal organ damage, the body redirects the blood to the brain and heart, which means that other organs may not receive adequate blood supply.
 Giving trauma patients blood or IV fluids helps to prevent this.
 Studies also indicate that physical trauma alters large numbers of genes; this knowledge could lead to new treatments.
+Inflammation is also a well-known response to injury.

 Psychological trauma is more difficult to identify than physical injury and occurs when someone experiences profound psychological distress after a terrible event.
 It can manifest in a variety of ways, including survivor's guilt, anger, sadness, anxiety, sleep disturbances, and physical pain.
 This type of trauma can have a huge impact on a person's ability to function in everyday life.